SavKaf/HeartPrediction-BigData-/README.md

-# HeartPrediction
+# Heart Prediction

-As part of the AIVC Master's "Big Data Management and Visualization" course at UNIWA, I did a data analysis and forecasting project.
+As part of the AIVC Master's at "Big Data Management and Visualization" course at UNIWA, I did a data analysis and forecasting project.

 - The classification goal is to predict whether the patient has 10-year risk of future coronary heart disease (CHD).
 The dataset provides the patients’ information.
 It includes over 4.238 records and 15 attributes.